The Master’s Program in Political Science

 Important notice

-Students who started their studies according to the 2016 curriculum (i.e. enrolled between winter semester 2016/17 and summer semester 2024) can complete their studies according to this curriculum until October 1, 2027 at the latest.
-After that, they will automatically be transferred to the 2024 curriculum.
+Students who started their studies according to the 2016 curriculum (i. e., enrolled between winter semester 2016/17 and summer semester 2024) can complete their studies according to this curriculum until 30 September 2027 at the latest.
+After that, they will automatically be transferred to the 2025 curriculum.
 However, they can also switch to the new curriculum earlier by notifying the Office of Admissions.

-• The previous 4 thematic areas will be reduced to 3.
+• The previous 4 thematic areas are reduced to 3.
 The previous thematic area of Democracy and Legitimacy will be integrated into Comparative Politics.
 As before, students must select 2 thematic areas as elective modules.

-• A Professional Skills module has been introduced as a new compulsory module, in which students can select two courses according to their interests or needs, which deal with advanced methods, practical orientation and/or academic writing.
+• A Professional Skills module is introduced as a new compulsory module, in which students can select two courses according to their interests or needs, which deal with advanced methods, practical orientation and/or academic writing.

 Links